 Please stay tuned for updates on progress of these exciting improvements!

-The Convention Center set out to fully upgrade 15 restrooms with wall-to-wall large format modern tile, integrated sinks, stainless steel touchless fixtures, backlit mirrors and much more.
-14 of the restrooms are now complete with only 1 restroom set (Male/Female) under construction with a completion date of October 2018.
+The Convention Center has fully upgraded 15 restrooms with wall-to-wall large format modern tile, integrated sinks, stainless steel touchless fixtures, back lit mirrors and much more.
 Attendees will find the restrooms extremely functional and beautiful.

 The rotunda area now features Nourish, a choose-your-own-ingredients healthy bowl concept.
 This modular kiosk provides fresh offerings based upon guest preferences.
 With a wide selection and a focus on efficient customer service, Nourish is sure to be a crowd-pleaser!